KDLT/axie-scholars-manual/README.md

 This is a [link](https://docs.google.com/spreadsheets/d/12fGxOUyM1URLDxPLIVFhDiCJExj1A9XsmEID8DjGqQQ/edit?usp=sharing) to a shared google sheet where you'll fill those out.

 ### Week 1
-Day 1-3: **Spend 20 denergy on Adventure** then play as many Arena matches as you can until you complete the **five Arena wins.** If possible play Arena _beyond the daily quests' 5-win requirement._ Your primary goal in these Arena matches is to form a deep understand on game fundamentals:
+Day 1-3: **Spend 20 denergy on Adventure** then play as many Arena matches as you can until you complete the **five Arena wins.** If possible play Arena _beyond the daily quests' 5-win requirement._ Your primary goal in these Arena matches is to form a deep understanding of game fundamentals:
 - The arrangement of Axies on the battlefield
 - The order of cards you're playing on each of your Axies
 - Your own cards' damage numbers on opposing Axies